-A tabular summary of Taranaki Fish and Game's compliance record for the period under review is set out in Table 28 and Table 29.
+A tabular summary of Taranaki Fish and Game's compliance record for the period under review is set out in Table 22 and Table 23.

-Table 28 Summary of performance for Consent 0523 -3 to take and use water from the Tawhiti Stream
+Table 22 Summary of performance for Consent 0523 -3

-Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Volume of water taken not to exceed 11.4 L/sec Not monitored during period under review N/A 2.
-Adopt best practicable option Inspection Yes 3.
-Intake structure to be screened Inspections Yes 4.
-Optional review provision Not scheduled for consideration during period under review.
-Next review date June 2016 N/A Overall assessment of consent compliance Overall assessment of administrative perfor High High
+Condition requirement Means of monitoring during period under review Compliance achieved?
+Volume of water taken not to exceed 11.4 L/sec Not monitored during period under review N/A Adopt best practicable option Inspection Yes 3.
+Intake structure to be screened Inspections Yes Optional review provision Next review date June 2016 N/A Optional review provision Next review date June 2016 Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent